google/asylo/asylo/examples/grpc_server/README.md

 gRPC service.
 You can find `EnclaveServer` in [enclave_server.h](https://github.com/google/asylo/tree/master/asylo/grpc/util/enclave_server.h).

-To set up the server, the enclave needs to know the desired server address.
+To set up the server, the enclave needs to know the desired server address and the maximum time the server will wait before shutting down the server.
 This information can be passed through the `Initialize` method, which accepts an `EnclaveConfig`.
 This example extends the `EnclaveConfig` in a new file named [grpc_server_config.proto](https://github.com/google/asylo/tree/master/asylo/examples/grpc_server/grpc_server_config.proto):